Karthikeya-7-Venkata/Car-Price-Prediction-Model/README.md

-🚗 CAR PRICE PREDICTION MODEL
+#🚗 #Car Price Prediction Model

-This project predicts used car prices based on various features such as year, mileage, fuel type, transmission, and engine details.
+This repository contains a Machine Learning project that predicts used car prices based on features like year, mileage, fuel type, transmission, and engine details.

-Initially, a Linear Regression model was implemented, but the performance was poor due to non-linear patterns in the dataset.
-Later, a Random Forest Regressor was applied, which provided much better results.
+A Linear Regression model was first implemented but gave poor results due to non-linear patterns in the dataset.
+A Random Forest Regressor was later applied, which provided much better performance.

-📂 PROJECT STRUCTURE
+#📁 #Project Structure

 ├── data/
-│   └── car_data.csv         # Dataset
+│   └── car_data.csv         # Dataset file
 ├── notebooks/
 │   └── car_price_prediction.ipynb  # Jupyter Notebook
 ├── src/